w3c/wai-website/pages/standards-guidelines/wcag/index.md

 -   natural information such as text, images, and sounds
 -   code or markup that defines structure, presentation, etc.

+WCAG applies to dynamic content, multimedia, web on mobile, and AI web interfaces.
+WCAG can also be applied to non-web information and communications technologies (ICT) such as native apps, software, and documents, as described in [WCAG2ICT](/standards-guidelines/wcag/non-web-ict/).

 ## Who WCAG is for {#for}